Blog

 Johnson County, Illinois is in USDA Hardiness Zone 7a.
 The average last spring frost is April 7 and first fall frost is October 21.

-Johnson County County sits in USDA Zone 7a.
+Johnson County sits in USDA Zone 7a.
 Larkspur grows reliably in zones 2a through 10b, so it's a good fit here.

-Can Larkspur grow in Johnson County County's climate?
+Can Larkspur grow in Johnson County's climate?

 🌱